githubtraining/write-javascript-actions/responses/16_using-ncc.md

 First you need to install a tool called [ncc](https://github.com/zeit/ncc).
 You'll want to install this tool globally so that you can use as if it's any other CLI tool on your machine.

 What **ncc** does is take all the dependencies within your project and compile them into a single JavaScript file.
-This allows you to avoid committing the `node_modules` folder in your Actions source code.
+This allows you to avoid committing the `node_modules` folder in your actions source code.

 **Install ncc**
 `npm install -g @zeit/ncc`